Scene Prior Filtering for Depth Super-Resolution: Scene Prior Filtering Network

-\textbf{Mutual Guided Filter.} In contrast to existing guided filtering methods~\cite{kim2021deformable,dong2022learning,zhong2023deep,zhang2023bidirectional}, our MGF emphasizes on employing scene priors and similarity weights to reduce texture interference within the filter kernel and enhance the accuracy of the edges.
-As depicted in the purple part of Fig.~\ref{fig:OPE}(a), it includes both prior-to-depth filtering and depth-to-prior filtering.
+\textbf{Mutual Guided Filtering.} In contrast to existing guided filtering methods~\cite{kim2021deformable,dong2022learning,zhong2023deep,zhang2023bidirectional}, our MGF focuses more on employing scene priors and similarity weights to reduce texture interference within the filter kernel and enhance the accuracy of the edge representations.
+As depicted in the purple part of Fig.~\ref{fig:OPE}(a), it includes both prior-to-depth filtering (P2D) and depth-to-prior filtering (D2P).